mtejas309/AROGYA-HOSPITAL-MANAGEMENT-SYSTEM-MINI-PROJECT/README.md

 The system should be able to delete the information of a patient when asked to.
 Handle NullPointerException if user entered patient id is not present in list.

-Implement these features using efficient data structures, collections  and OOP concepts learnt in the Java Foundation course.
-Write clean and organized codes using proper objects and methods.*/